 As alluded to in the open, this is a very versatile headphone that handles a wide variety of genres including:

-- Both are meant to be listened with in an isolated studio environment.
+Both are meant to listen within an isolated studio environment.

-- Sound.
+Sound.
 The HD800’s are about as neutral as it gets.
-They have been called the “neutrality king” actually, and deliver sound at it’s most natural state.
-The 650’s by contrast are a bit warmer, lusher, and function as a more “fun” sounding headphone.
+They have been called the “neutrality king” actually, and deliver sound at its most natural state.
+The 650s by contrast is a bit warmer, lusher, and functions as a more “fun” sounding headphone.
 They are definitely more colored than the 800.
 That said, both can be used for mixing to fine effect.

-- Sibilant.
+Sibilant.
 Sometimes the 800’s are so honest, that they become harsh/sibilant, and dare I say “boring”.
 I’ve read quite a few different audiophiles around the net claiming that the 800’s lack personality, and aren’t particularly exciting or fun to listen with.
-The 650’s by contrast are the complete opposite in this regard, and come across as warmer and friendlier.
+The 650s by contrast is the complete opposite in this regard and comes across as warmer and friendlier.
 They cater to a more casual demographic.
 People who really want to enjoy themselves while listening to music.

-- Sound-stage.
-With classical tracks, the 800’s really shine due to the clarity of the different strings and woodwinds.
-They also have a slightly wider and more pronounced sound stage than the 650’s.
+Sound-stage.
+With classical tracks, the 800 really shines due to the clarity of the different strings and woodwinds.
+They also have a slightly wider and more pronounced sound stage than the 650s.
 The separation between the instruments is greater, therefore providing more clarity.

-- Comfort.
-As far as comfort, both are extremely comfortable, but the 800’s look and feel more comfy in your hands rather than on your head.
-The 650’s feel amazingly comfy on your melon, and it has been said that the clamping force is a bit tight at first.
+Comfort.
+As far as comfort, both are extremely comfortable, but the 800 looks and feels comfier in your hands rather than on your head.
+The 650s feel amazingly comfy on your melon, and it has been said that the clamping force is a bit tight at first.
 As time goes on they really settle in.

 If you need the absolute best in terms of neutrality, and won’t settle for anything less, then the HD 800’s are most definitely for you.
 Just be aware that if you plan on taking the plunge, a suitable amp is of the utmost importance.
 Being arguably the most amp finicky headphone, the difference between a proper solution and a sub-par one is like night and day.
 It could make the 800 sound either truly amazing or downright awful.